-- This is the third fourth statement of principles, which is known in this District as the Statement of Licensing Policy (Gambling Act 2005), that the council offers for consultation in accordance with the requirements of section 349 of the Gambling Act 2005. - Since the adoption of the third statement the Act has amended maximum stakes and maximum prize limits for gaming machines References in this statement to the Gambling Act 2005 are references to the Act as amended. - This statement sets out the principles that the council, as the licensing authority for the Rochford District, will apply in carrying out its licensing functions for the 3 year period commencing 31 January 2013.31 January 2016 - This statement was drafted-reviewed in accordance with the requirements of the Gambling Act 2005 and regulations issued under it and in consideration of the Guidance to Licensing Authorities dated May 2009 September 2012 and relevant Codes of Practice issued by the Gambling Commission. - The revised policy was offered for consultation between 3 August 2015 23 October 2015 - The policy was approved by the Licensing Authority on 15 December 2015 and has effect from 31 January 2016 30 January 2019 - The Licensing Authority has published appendices to this Statement of Licensing Policy setting out general information and guidance on the various requirements in respect of making applications, the fees payable, making representations, hearings and reviews.
+This is the fourth Fifth statement of principles, which is known in this District as the Statement of Licensing Policy (Gambling Act 2005), that the council offers for consultation in accordance with the requirements of Section 349 of the Gambling Act 2005.

+Since the adoption of the third statement the Act has amended maximum stakes and maximum prize limits for gaming machines References in this statement to the Gambling Act 2005 are references to the Act as amended.

+This statement sets out the principles that the council, as the licensing authority for the Rochford District, will apply in carrying out its licensing functions for the three year period commencing 31 January 2016 date to be confirmed

+This statement was reviewed in accordance with the requirements of the Gambling Act 2005 and regulations issued under it and in consideration of the Guidance to Licensing Authorities dated September 2012 September 2015 and relevant Codes of Practice issued by the Gambling Commission.

+The revised policy was offered for consultation between 17 August 2015 - 6 November 2015 20 June 2016 - 9 September 2016.

+The policy was approved by the Licensing Authority on 15 December 2015 date to be confirmed and has effect from 31 January 2016 - 30 January 2019 until 30 January 2019

+The Licensing Authority has published appendices to this Statement of Licensing Policy setting out general information and guidance on the various requirements in respect of making applications, the fees payable, making representations, hearings and reviews.
 The appendices were prepared subject to the Act, guidance and regulations current at the time.
-They may be amended from time to time and should not be taken as law and readers are advised to seek legal advice where appropriate. - The Gambling Act 2005 gives the Council discretion as to the question of issuing casino premise licences and provides that it may pass a resolution not to issue those licences during each 3-year period the Statement of Licensing Policy has effect.
-Where the Council passes such a resolution, that fact must be published within the Statement of Licensing Policy. - During the consultation on its proposed policy, the Council specifically invited comments in respect of the question of issuing casino premises licences.
-No responses were received. - At its meeting on 15 December 2012 the Council, having not received any responses to the consultation process, passed a resolution not to issue casino premises licences and approved its Statement of Licensing Policy (Gambling) accordingly.
+They may be amended from time to time and should not be taken as law and readers are advised to seek legal advice where appropriate.

+The Gambling Act 2005 gives the Council discretion as to the question of issuing casino premise licences and provides that it may pass a resolution not to issue those licences during each three year period the Statement of Licensing Policy has effect.
+Where the Council passes such a resolution, that fact must be published within the Statement of Licensing Policy.

-Contents
+Contents PAGE TO BE UPDATED

 Page

-1 Introduction 5

-Description of the District 5

-Consultation

-2 General Principles 7

-The Licensing Objectives

-Pre eventing gambling from being a source of crime or disorder, being associate crime or disorder, or being used to support crime. ted with

-Ens suring that gambling is conducted in a fair and open way 7

-tecting children and other vulnerable persons from being harmed or explo gambling oited by

-Responsibilities under the Act 8

-Delegation 9

-Statement of Licensing Policy 9

-Approval of Policy 10

-Declaration 10

-Disc claimer 10

-Responsible Authorities 10

-Interested Parties 11

-Considerations in Licensing of Premises 12

-Doc or Supervisors

-Mor ral Objections/Unmet Demand 13

-Loc cation13

-Exchange of Information 13

-Licensing Register 14

-Enforcement 14

-3 Premises Licences 16

-Def finition of Premises

-Dup olication with other Regulatory Regimes 17

-mise Licence Conditions

-Provisional Statements 18

-Casinos 18

-Casinos and Competitive Bidding

-Bingo Premises

-Door Supervisors

-Credit and Cash Dispensers

-Betting Offices and Machines

-Tracks

-Adult Gaming Centres and Family Entertainment Centres

-Representations and Reviews

-Travelling Fairs
+Pref ace 3

+1 Introduction 7

+Description of the District 7

+Consultation 7

+2 General Principles 8

+The Licensing Objectives 8

+Preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime

+Ensuring that gambling is conducted in a fair and open way Protecting children and other vulnerable persons from being harmed or exploited by gambling

+Responsibilities under the Act

+Delegation

+Statement of Licensing Policy

+Approval of Policy

+Declaration

+Disclaimer 12

+Responsible Authorities 12

+Interested Parties 12

+Considerations in Licensing of Premises 14

+Door Supervisors 15

+Moral Objections/Unmet DemandLocation

+Exchange of Information 15

+Licensing Register 17

+Enforcement 17

+3 Premises Licences 18

+Definition of Premises 18

+Duplication with other Regulatory Regimes 22

+Premise Licence Conditions 23

+Provisional Statements 25

+Casinos 25

+Casinos and Competitive Bidding 25